 PERSPECTIVES

 The WG has defined a consensus recommendation of the minimum outcomes and case-mix variables to collect for patients with hypertension in routine clinical practice in LMICs.
 This Standard Set will aid healthcare providers to measure the outcomes that matter most to patients.
 This important first step in improving quality of care will increase the comparability of data on patients with hypertension across providers, facilities, healthcare systems, and geographies.
+This will enable benchmarking of risk-adjusted outcomes between providers in different settings and allow them identify opportunities for improvement.

-For this work to proceed, the Standard Set must be validated as a comprehensive measurement tool, which can be done as part of a pilot program to measure the quality of care for patients with hypertension in LMICs.
+For this work to proceed, the Standard Set must be validated as a comprehensive measurement tool in various settings, which can be done as part of a pilot program to measure the quality of care for patients with hypertension in LMICs.
 While the Standard Set was developed with LMICs in mind, it is also relevant to patients in high-income countries.
 Additional validation studies should be conducted to test the appropriateness of the Standard Set for high-income countries, specifically low-income patients in high-income countries.

 ACKNOWLEDGEMENTS